Rhode Island

 A. “First offenders” and misdemeanors

-Petitioner must give notice to Attorney General and prosecutor at least 10 days prior to hearing date.
+The petitioner must give notice to the Attorney General and prosecutor at least 10 days prior to the hearing date.
 R.I.
 Gen. Laws § 12-1.3-3(a).
-After hearing, court may in its discretion order expungement if it finds that “there are no criminal proceedings pending against the person, and he or she has exhibited good moral character” and that “the petitioner’s rehabilitation has been attained to the court’s satisfaction and the expungement of the records of his or her conviction is consistent with the public interest.” § 12-1.3-3(b).
-If the court grants the motion, it shall order all records and records of conviction relating to the conviction expunged and all index and other references to it deleted. § 12-1.3-3(c).
+Statewide forms for district and superior court filings are available on the Rhode Island Judiciary website.
+After the hearing, the court may in its discretion order expungement if it finds that “there are no criminal proceedings pending against the person, and he or she has exhibited good moral character” and that “the petitioner’s rehabilitation has been attained to the court’s satisfaction and the expungement of the records of his or her conviction is consistent with the public interest.” § 12-1.3-3(b).
+If the court grants the motion, it shall order all records relating to the conviction expunged and all index and other references to it deleted. § 12-1.3-3(c).
 In 2021, a $100 expungement fee was repealed.
 See R.I.
 Laws Ch.
 21-141.
 A copy of the order of the court shall be sent to any law enforcement agency and other agency known by either the petitioner, the department of the attorney general, or the court to have possession of the records.
 Compliance with the order shall be according to the terms specified by the court.
 Id.

 “Expungement of records” is defined as “the sealing and retention of all records of a conviction and/or probation and the removal from active files of all records and information relating to conviction and/or probation.” § 12-1.3-1(2).
-Expungement releases recipient “from all penalties and disabilities resulting from the crime,” except that it may serve as a predicate offense, for sentencing purposes, in a subsequent prosecution. § 12-1.3-4(a).
+Records include all court records, local and state police records, probation records, but does not include records and files of the attorney general’s office not kept by the state police.
+Id. at (5).
+Expungement releases the recipient “from all penalties and disabilities resulting from the crime,” except that it may serve as a predicate offense, for sentencing purposes, in a subsequent prosecution. § 12-1.3-4(a).
 Generally, expungement relieves legal disabilities (including firearms disabilities).
 See § 12-1.3-4.
 A person whose conviction has been expunged “may state that he or she has never been convicted of the crime” in “any application for employment, license, or other civil right or privilege, or any appearance as a witness,” except that conviction must be disclosed in applications for certain jobs and licenses involving teaching, early childhood education, law enforcement, coaching, and the practice of law. § 12-1.3-4(b).
-Expunged records also remain available to entities charged with hiring and licensing in those specific areas. § 12-1.3-4(c), (d).
+Expunged records also remain available to entities charged with hiring and licensing in those specific areas. §§ 12-1.3-4(c), (d).
 Unauthorized disclosure may lead to civil liability. § 12-1.3-4(d).

 B. Nolo plea followed by probation

 Pursuant to R.I.
-Gen. Laws § 12-18-3, a person who pleads nolo contendere and is placed on probation without judgment will have no conviction if probation is successfully completed, and sealing is available on same basis as other non-conviction records under § 12-1-12.1(a).
-Evidence of the nolo plea may not be introduced in any court proceeding, except that it may be provided a court in a subsequent criminal proceeding.
-Where the offense constitutes a crime of violence, the plea shall be deemed a conviction for purposes of purchasing a firearm, § 12-18-3(c).
+Gen. Laws § 12-18-3, a person who pleads nolo contendere and is placed on probation without judgment will have no conviction if probation is successfully completed, and sealing is available on the same basis as other non-conviction records under § 12-1-12.1(a), see also State v.
+Poulin, 66 A.3d 419 (R.I.
+2013).
+(See Sec.
+G below for further detail).
+Evidence of the nolo plea may not be introduced in any court proceeding, except that it may be provided to a court in a subsequent criminal proceeding.
+Where the offense constitutes a crime of violence, as defined by § 11-47-2(5), the plea shall be deemed a conviction for purposes of purchasing a firearm, § 12-18-3(c).

 C. Deferred sentences (deferred adjudication)

 Deferred sentencing is broadly available to courts in Rhode Island.
 See R.I.
 Gen. Laws §§ 12-19-19.
-Effective in 2016, expungement may be sought immediately upon completion of deferred sentencing under § 12-19-19(c); 12-1.3-2(d).
-Expungement is discretionary and may be granted only if “the court finds that the person has complied with all of the terms and conditions of the deferral agreement including, but not limited to, the payment in full of any court-ordered fines, fees, costs, assessments, and restitution to victims of crimes; there are no criminal proceedings pending against the person; and he or she has established good moral character.” § 12-1.3-3(b)(ii).
+Effective in 2016, expungement may be sought immediately upon completion of deferred sentencing under § 12-19-19(c). § 12-1.3-2(e), Expungement is discretionary and may be granted only if “the court finds that the person has complied with all of the terms and conditions of the deferral agreement including, but not limited to, the payment in full of any court-ordered fines, fees, costs, assessments, and restitution to victims of crimes”; there are no criminal proceedings pending against the person; and he or she has established good moral character.” §§ 12-19-19(c), 12-1.3-3(b)(1)(ii).
 Specified serious violent offenses are ineligible.
-Id.; § 12-1.3-1.
+Id.; § 12-1.3-1(1).
 This expungement authority applies to all deferred sentencing agreements, whether completed before or after the enactment of the 2016 law.
 HB-7025, § 3 (2016).

 D. Expungement of other deferred dispositions